 And JPMorgan Chase has an even more optimistic view.
 They set a target of nearly 4,200 for the S&P 500.
 Sure, making optimistic predictions about the stock market is usually a safe bet because stocks generally rise more often than they fall.
 But, that doesn’t mean that the gains will be smooth.
 Volatility will keep pervading the market.

-6. Bond prices will decline
+6. Bond yield will decline

 With interest rates at zero for the next two years, you have the massive asset class such as fixed income almost worthless.
 For example, the US pension liabilities and 401K alone have over $60 trillion assets under management.
 That is an incredible buying power that has to be productive.
 No reasonable portfolio manager desires to put to work 70% of the funds to an underperformer.
 Some of these funds will start moving to stocks, gold of Bitcoin.